-If testosterone interferes with sensitive fatherhood (and a man’s body must decrease the amount of testosterone to help promote involved parenting), oxytocin facilitates it.
+As we just learned, higher levels of testosterone interfere with sensitive fatherhood.
+A man’s body must decrease the amount of testosterone to help promote involved parenting.

-Oxytocin is the feel good hormone – most mothers know its power from the superhuman feeling they get after birth and the intense bonding and love they feel when breastfeeding.
+Oxytocin is the feel-good hormone.
+Most mothers know its power from the superhuman feeling after birth and the intense bonding and love during breastfeeding.